opencog/learn/README-Natural.md

   original, "just in case".
 You can copy RocksDB databases with `cp -pr` and Postgres databases with `createdb -T`.

-* Make a copy of `config/opencog-mst-en.conf` (if you wish) and edit it to suit your tastes.
-Or use the default.
-Make note of the port
-  number: this one uses port 19005.

-* Make a copy of `mst-count-en.scm` (or another `mst-count-??.scm` file) Edit it, and insert the database credentials for the database that contains the word-pair MI data.
-Indicate the cogserver config file to use (previous step).

-* Make a copy of `run-shells.sh` and edit it to specify the copy of the `mst-count-en.scm` file, created above.
-Also adjust the port number to match (19005 instead of 17005).
-Then run it, to get the byobu/tmux session started.

-* Wait.
-And then wait a little bit longer.
-If you set up `run-shells.sh` to automatically start `guile -l mst-count-en.scm`, then it will stall.
-If you look at that file, you will notice the line `(pair-obj 'fetch-pairs)` -- this loads all word-pairs into the AtomSpace.
-This can take anywhere from 10 minutes to several hours, depending on the size of your word-pair database.
-If you start this in byobu, you will need to wait until it prints, and the guile prompt re-appears.
-After it finishes loading, it will print some SQL performance stats, and a matrix summary report.
-You're good to go once these appear.

-* Make a copy of the `mst-submit-en.sh` file, and adjust the location of the  text files, and the port number, to match the above.
-If you accept the defaults, no changes are needed.
-In one of the tmux terminals, run the `mst-submit-en.sh` file.
-This starts the MST processing stage.
-As before, the text files will be moved to the `split-articles` directory while they are being processed, and then finally to the `mst-articles` directory, when processing is complete.

-  The processing will stop automatically, when the `gamma-pages` directory empties out.
+* Review `run-shells.sh` and (optionally) change it as desired.
+Run it.
+  It will start a tmux/byobu session.
+One of the tmux terminals will start a cogserver.
+This may stall for a while, as it loads word-pairs into RAM.
+This may take from seconds to over an hour, depending on the number of word-pairs and the databse backend.

+* Once the word-pair loading is done, MST parsing can be started.
+  When word-pair loading finishes, a summary report will be printed, followed by a guile prompt.
+After this appears, flip to the `submit` tmux/byobu terminal, and run the `./mst-submit.sh` script.
+This will pass all of the files in the corpus through the MST parsing stage, accumulating disjunct counts as it goes.

   You can monitor progress by saying `find|wc`.
 If you interrupt processing, you can safely resume it -- it will pick up again, with the last unprocessed file.
-You may want to empty out the `mst-articles` directory -- those files are no longer needed (assuming you still have the originals).

-  As before, it is reasonable to run this for at least several days, if not a week or two, to accumulate a sufficient number of observation counts for the disjuncts.
-For a trial-run, a half-hour should be sufficient.
+  At this time, it is not known how much data is needed to get a good sampling.
+Experiments with English have used several days worth of processing, and this seemed OK.
+The small artificial corpora can be processed in an hour or two.
+For a trial-run, run this for a half-hour, and kill it, and move to the next step.

 Disjunct Marginal Statistics
 ----------------------------